akchay/MIPS-Simulator/README.md

-MIPS-Simulator-
+MIPS-Simulator
 ===============

-Developed a simulator for pipelined processor, which is capable of loading a specified MIPS binary file and generating cycle-by-cycle simulation of binary code.
+MIPS Simulator is capable of loading a specified MIPS text file and generating assembly code.
+It also generates instruction-by-instruction simulation of the MIPS code.
 The project achieved dynamic scheduling by implementing Scoreboarding algorithm.